JosephScript/API-JSONWebToken-Auth-MEAN/README.md

     }]);
 }]);
 ```
 That's it!
-Once a user logs in, they can click the `test` button to prove that their restricted API is indeed pulling information in through an Angular $http call.
+Once a user logs in, they can see the `admin` page to prove that their restricted API is indeed pulling information in through an Angular $http call.